-- □ You contact your dealer to install a new memory module. - □ You do not install it yourself, if you are not familiar with upgrading memory on a computer. - Q You do not touch the connectors or open the memory module compartment cover.
+- □ You should contact your dealer to install a new memory module. - □ You should not install it yourself, if you are not familiar with upgrading memory on a computer. - Q You should not touch the connectors or open the memory module compartment cover.